-The Area measures approximately 600 total acres in size, which is composed of 760 individual parcels encompassing 452 acres, and an additional 148 acres in public rights-of-way.
-An analysis of FYE 2021 property classification data from the Yamhill County Department of Assessment and Taxation database was used to determine the land use designation of parcels in the Area.
-By acreage, Industrial uses account for the most prevalent land use within the Area (34.11%).
-This was followed by Exempt uses (23.85%).
+The Area measures approximately 537 total acres in size, which is composed of 842 individual parcels encompassing 392.19 acres, and an additional 144.81 acres in public rights-of-way.
+An analysis of FYE 2022 property classification data from the Yamhill County Department of Assessment and Taxation database was used to determine the land use designation of parcels in the Area.
+By acreage, Industrial uses account for the most prevalent land use within the Area (38.54%).
+This was followed by Residential uses (18.95%).
 Detailed land use designations in the Area can be seen in Table 18.
+Some of these land uses have not been updated since recent annexations, but are current with the FY E2022 assessor's data, the data set being used in this analysis.